-Employees on annual leave who become ill or are injured and who thereby require (1) hospitalization, (2) emergency surgery/treatment and convalescence there from, or (3) a return to home and confinement thereto, may convert such period of time to sick leave.
-Employees required to return from annual leave because of death or unexpected illness of a person for whom sick leave could normally be used may convert such time to sick leave, provided that the employee furnishes the documentation required for such circumstances.
-Where annual leave is converted to sick leave, and the use of sick leave is for a qualifying purpose under the FMLA, such sick leave, if for five or more work days, may be counted against the employee's FMLA entitlement of 12 work weeks during a 12 month period.
+Employees on annual leave who become ill or are injured and who thereby 19 hospitalization, (2) emergency surgery/treatment require (1) and 20 convalescence there from, or (3) a return to home and confinement thereto, 21 may convert such period of time to sick leave.
+Employees required to return 22 from annual leave because of death or unexpected illness of a person for 23 whom sick leave could normally be used may convert such time to sick leave, 24 provided that the employee furnishes the documentation required for such 25 circumstances.
+Where annual leave is converted to sick leave, and the use 26 of sick leave is for a qualifying purpose under the FMLA, such sick leave, if 27 for five or more work days, may be counted against the employee's FMLA 28 entitlement of 12 work weeks during a 12 month period.
+29

-Section G. Birthday Leave.
+30 Section G. Birthday Leave.

-In each year of this Agreement, each employee who has one or more years of seniority and is in satisfactory standing, shall be credited with a birthday annual leave grant of eight hours which shall be available to the employee only during the pay period containing the employee's birthday.
-By notice to the supervisor not more than 30 days but not less than seven days prior to the beginning of the pay period in which the birthday falls, the employee shall be entitled to use such leave to provide a paid absence on his/her birthday or, by mutual agreement between the employee and the supervisor, on another day in such pay period.
-The eight hours grant of birthday leave shall not be credited to an employee more than once in a fiscal year.
-The eight hour grant of birthday leave shall not be counted as part of the total authorized annual leave credits, nor shall such birthday leave be paid off upon separation.
+In each year of this Agreement, each employee who has one or more years of seniority and is in satisfactory standing, shall be credited with a birthday annual leave grant of eight hours, ten hours for employees regularly assigned a ten hour shift, and 12 hours for an employee regularly assigned a twelve hour shift which shall be available to the employee only during the pay period containing the employee's birthday.
+By notice to the supervisor not more than 30 days but not less than seven days prior to the beginning of the pay period in which the birthday falls, the employee shall be entitled to 1 use such leave to provide a paid absence on his/her birthday or, by mutual 2 agreement between the employee and the supervisor, on another day in 3 such pay period.
+The eight, ten or twelve hours grant of birthday leave shall 4 not be credited to an employee more than once in a fiscal year.
+The eight 5 hour grant of birthday leave shall not be counted as part of the total 6 authorized annual leave credits, nor shall such birthday leave be paid off 7 upon separation.
+8

-In the event an eligible employee is denied both a request to take the actual birthday and a request to take a day contiguous to the regular days off as the birthday leave day, and the employee actually works on the birthday, the employee shall be compensated at overtime premium rates of time and one-half $(1\frac{1}{2})$ for all hours worked on the birthday.
+In the event an eligible employee is denied both a request to take the actual birthday and a request to take a day contiguous to the regular days off as the birthday leave day, and the employee actually works on the birthday, the employee shall be compensated at overtime premium rates of time and onehalf $(1\frac{1}{2})$ for all hours worked on the birthday.

-Section H. Annual Leave Buy-Back.
+14 Section H. Annual Leave Buy-Back.